Clone Wars Adventures: Development

 In order to be more engaging to the series viewers, the designers spent countless time creating the game to fit in well with the storyline.
-This led the designers to create games that were inline with the show such as Lightsaber Dueling, and Starfighter.
-Also many of the levels brought up in the mini-games extended many of the episodes, and even introduced brand-new storylines, to fit in with the series.
+This led the designers to create games that were in line with the show, such as Lightsaber Dueling, and Starfighter.
+Also, many of the levels brought up in the mini-games expanded upon many of the episodes, and even introduced brand-new storylines, to fit in with the series.
 Another large effort on the game's creation was to create an art-style that gave the look and the feel of Star Wars: The Clone Wars.
-Also parts of the game were created for marketing material, such as SOE's collaboration on the original Ryloth campaign for the game and the gungan lightsaber, which promoted Hasbro's Join the Jedi marketing campaign.
-SOE even had two of their flash mini-games featured on Starwars.com, one of the two not being the original mini-game but using a base template from the game "Rocket Rescue".
-The game was based on SOE's internal ForgeLight game engine, and was coded in c++ like all other SOE games.
-The game's artificial intelligence was created and developed in Autodesk Kyanpse.
-Much of the game also used many of RAD Game Tools products including Granny 3-D, Bink Video, and the Miles Sound System.
+Also, parts of the game were created for marketing material, such as SOE's collaboration on the original Ryloth campaign for the game and the gungan lightsaber, which promoted Hasbro's Join the Jedi marketing campaign.
+SOE even had two of their Flash mini-games featured on Starwars.com, one of the two not being the original mini-game but using a base template from the game "Rocket Rescue".
+The game was based on SOE's internal ForgeLight game engine, and it was coded in C++ like all other SOE games.
+The game's artificial intelligence (AI) was created and developed in Autodesk Kyanpse.
+Much of the game also used many of RAD Game Tools products, including Granny 3-D, Bink Video, and the Miles Sound System.
 Autodesk's Scaleform was also used for the games Graphical User Interface (GUI).
-Also the games Speeder Bike Racing, and Attack Cruiser were developed by Big Bang Entertainment LLC a third-party company who had also developed some mini-games for Free Realms.
-Lucasfilm themselves also helped with the audio production, publishing, and the management of the game.
+Also, the game's Speeder Bike Racing and Attack Cruiser were developed by Big Bang Entertainment LLC, a third-party company who had also developed some mini-games for Free Realms.
+Lucasfilm themselves also helped with the audio production, publishing, and management of the game.

-Clone Wars Adventures is given an ESRB rating of Everyone 10+ for crude humor and fantasy violence.
-The game has also been given an ESRB Kid's Privacy Certification to further ensure the safety for children playing Clone Wars Adventures.
+Clone Wars Adventures was given an ESRB rating of Everyone 10+ for crude humor and fantasy violence.
+The game was also given an ESRB Kid's Privacy Certification to further ensure safety for children playing Clone Wars Adventures.
 The game was designed with young fans of the television show in mind.
-In an effort to support online safety for children, strict filters only allow pre-approved words to be shown in chat, restricting the ability of a player to communicate personal information to others in game or to use bad language.
-The chat filter also blocks out numbers or numerals to prevent the use of further personal information or private codes.
+In an effort to support online safety for children, strict filters only allowed pre-approved words to be shown in chat, restricting the ability of a player to communicate personal information to others in game or to use bad language.
+The chat filter also blocked out numbers or numerals to prevent the use of further personal information or private codes.